Kosakov/The-ToDo-App/README.md

 TaskItem — represents a single task and handles its own interactions

+TaskFilter — You can filter between All Task, Completed or the Pending ones.

 This structure keeps components small, predictable, and easy to navigate.

 🛠️ Tech Stack